-Ron Smith kicks off this issue of Wildcat with his fun Joe Alien cover and I have no idea what’s going on here.
+Ron Smith kicks off this issue of Wildcat with tthis fun Joe Alien cover and I have no idea what’s going on here.
 Joe’s story has centred around killer plants but it appears there’s more to the region he’s found himself in.
 I’ll get to that below.
-Inside, everyone has shifted back to their original places after editor Barrie Tomlinson shook things up a bit last time out, so first up is Turbo Jones and we pick up the story with the Arglon leaders having captured him and demanding he lead their army to victory against his friends.
+Inside, everyone has shifted back to their original places after editor Barrie Tomlinson shook things up a bit for a couple of issues, so first up is Turbo Jones and we pick up the story with the Arglon leaders having captured him and demanding he lead their army to victory against his friends.

-I have to say this issue’s Turbo chapter is by far the best yet.
-That’s not to take anything away from the previous seven instalments, but this one takes a somewhat dark turn which I love.
+I have to say this issue’s Turbo chapter is by far the best yet, taking a somewhat dark turn which I love.
 It contains some genuine shocks and a very surprising turn of events for one set of evil characters.
-Robo also really comes to the fore here.
+Robo also really comes to the fore.
 As the Arglons believe Turbo has defected they assume Robo is a traitor too and capture him.
 Their leader The Brain demands he tell them where Turbo is (Robo doesn’t know, he had a system shutdown during the whole debacle) and he’s taken away to be tortured.

 For a comic marketed towards a younger demographic than Fleetway‘s other action titles this is really quite dark.
-Transformers got away with quite severe violence because the characters were robots, it simply wouldn’t have if the characters had been human.
+Transformers got away with quite severe violence because the characters were robots.
 Along the same lines, here we see Robo being tortured in very specific ways relating to his robotic parts.
 Even so, it’s quite heart-wrenching because Robo has been such a loveable character so far.
 The final panel, when they callously suggest throwing his apparently dead body on the rubbish heap is the darkest the whole comic has got so far, which is a shock to read in the usually safe, action-orientated Turbo Jones story.

 I love it!